sanjyotUM/EvaluatingDPML/README.md

 # Evaluating Differentially Private Machine Learning in Practice

-Code in this repository has been adopted from https://github.com/bargavj/EvaluatingDPML.
+This repository has been adopted from https://github.com/bargavj/EvaluatingDPML.

+Code to reproduce the original results is present in the directory `reproduction_of_results`.
-Implementation of an alternate target model architecture to reduce generalization gap has been done in the script `classifier.py`.
-Training, performance comparison, and Yeom's membership attack on the proposed as well as the original model have been presented in `notebooks/explore.ipynb`.
+Implementation of the alternate target model architecture to reduce generalization gap has been done in the script `classifier.py`.
+Training, performance comparison, and Yeom's membership attack on the proposed as well as the original model has been presented in `notebooks/explore.ipynb`.

 ### Requirements